 Western scrub jays hold what we would call funerals when they encounter a dead member of their species.
-Teresa Iglesias and colleagues from the University of California at Davis noted that jays, on seeing a dead bird, gather around it; in the journal Animal Behavior, they write that this behavior may have evolved from needing to warn other birds of dangers.
+Teresa Iglesias and colleagues from the University of California at Davis noted that jays, on seeing a dead bird, gather around it.
+Based on their study published in “Animal Behavior,” the researchers conclude that this behavior may have evolved from a need to warn other birds of dangers.

 The scientists conducted experiments in which they placed a number of objects into residential yards and observed how the jays reacted.
 The objects included different colored pieces of wood, dead jays, mounted stuffed jays and great horned owls.

-Not only did the jays issue alarm calls to warn others far away, but they stopped foraging for food for days.
-As the BBC explains, after finding the dead bird,
+Not only did the jays issue alarm calls to warn others far away, but they also stopped foraging for food for days.
+As the BBC explains, after finding the dead bird:

 The jays then gathered around the dead body, forming large cacophonous aggregations.
 The calls they made, known as “zeeps”, “scolds” and “zeep-scolds”, encouraged new jays to attend to the dead.